 Burgundy is made up of four ‘departments’: Côte-d’Or, Saône-et-Loire, Yonne and Nièvre, with the Morvan Regional Park in the centre.
 If you have 3 days in Burgundy, then I recommend staying in Côte-d’Or for at least part of the trip, as this department contains both Dijon and Beaune.
 Depending on how much you like changing accommodation, you can base yourself in one location and take day trips to the other towns and villages, or you can travel around the region staying in different areas (or do a bit of both!).
 This 3 day Burgundy itinerary stays in a different location each night, to maximise your time in the region, with an optional 4th night if you have time.

 Burgundy is situated slightly east of the centre of France.
-The closest airport is Dole-Jura, which is 50 km south-east of Dijon, Burgundy’s capital.
-I took the Eurostar from London St Pancras, changing in Paris to the high-speed TGV train, which takes an hour and 40 minutes to reach Dijon.
+The closest airport is Dole-Jura, which is 50 km southeast of Dijon, Burgundy’s capital.
+I took the train from London St Pancras, changing in Paris to the high-speed TGV train, which takes an hour and 40 minutes to reach Dijon.
 There is also the option to change trains in Lille.
 You can book tickets on thetrainline.com.

 Getting Around Burgundy